azuredevops619/MCW-Intelligent-analytics/Whiteboard-design-session/WDS-student-guide-Intelligent-analytics.md

 ### Customer situation

-Adventure Works travel specializes in building software solutions for the hospitality industry.
+AdventureWorks Travel (AWT) specializes in building software solutions for the hospitality industry.
 They are designing their latest product, an enterprise grade, social chat app called Concierge+.
 The mobile friendly web app is intended to enable guests to easily stay in touch with the concierge and other guests, enabling greater personalization and improving their experience during their stay.

 The original requirements for the product were to support: